 Museums, art and nature

 The National Trust has a whole range of activities across Wales during May half term, from a goldmine tour and nature walks to getting creative with cross stitch.
-Margam Park near Swansea runs plenty of fun family activities during the May, from pirate days to colourful kite festivals.
+Margam Park near Swansea runs plenty of fun family activities during the May half term including a colourful kite festival.
 Check the website for details of what’s happening this year.
 The Wildlife and Wetlands Trust in Llanelli also offer nature-themed activities perfect for budding David Attenboroughs.

 At the National Museum in Cardiff, there’s plenty for the whole family to enjoy, such as getting hands on with the exhibits in the Clore discovery centre.
 The Hay Literary Festival has an extensive programme for of events for children and families – take a look at HayDays for more information.